datacenter/ACI-Pre-Upgrade-Validation-Script/docs/docs/validations.md

 * [ACI: Common migration issue / Overlapping VLAN pools][11]
 * [Validating Overlapping VLANs in the Cisco APIC Layer 2 Networking Configuration Guide, Release 4.2(x)][12]
 * [VLAN Pool - ACI Best Practice Quick Summary][13]

-### VNID Mismatch

-A VNID mismatch can arise due to an [Overlapping VLAN Pool][c2] situation.
-This verification is closely tied to the [Overlapping VLAN Pool][c2] scenario, which often leads to problems post-upgrade.
-Nonetheless, if your fabric is currently experiencing any VNID mismatches, you might encounter the challenges outlined in [Overlapping VLAN Pool][c2] even without undergoing an upgrade.
-This situation also implies the presence of an overlapping VLAN pool configuration, potentially resulting in a VNID mismatch at a distinct EPG following an upgrade, causing different impact to your traffic.

 ### L3Out MTU